garden-io/garden/docs/reference/commands.md

         # The protocol of the port.
         protocol:

-        # The target hostname of the service (only used for informational purposes).
+        # The target name/hostname to forward to (defaults to the service name).
-        targetHostname:
+        targetName:

         # The target port on the service.
         targetPort: